On the training course

 Finding and approaching schools: As a self-employed .b / Paws b teacher, MiSP is not able to find you work.
 However, you can request to appear on the .b or Paws b Teachers’ Map on the MiSP website.
 This is where we signpost anyone enquiring about how to find a trained .b / Paws b teacher.

-Also, in the Teachers’ Network, there are suggested letters to send to schools and/or parents, as well as useful flyers and summaries of research findings around the benefits of mindfulness for both adults and children.
+Also, in the Trained Teacher Hub, there are suggested letters to send to schools and/or parents, as well as useful flyers and summaries of research findings around the benefits of mindfulness for both adults and children.

 Marketing the .b / Paws b courses